fmalmeida/plot_nucmer/README.md

 plot_nucmer is a simple script to run an alignment with nucmer and visualise its results.

-> If you don't link very much the combination of nucmer and ggbio, check out my other package called [easy_circos](https://github.com/fmalmeida/easy_circos) that uses blastn and circos.

 ## Table of contents

 * [Features](https://github.com/fmalmeida/plot_nucmer#features)